workshopdemos/zowe-integration/Transformation.md

 ### Open cloud IDE

-1. Return back to the the Strong Network platform main page
+1. Return to the Strong Network platform main page
 2. Switch to the **Overview** tab
 3. Click on *Running* / *Paused* button to open your cloud IDE